-2022 Medley Park Stormwater Treatment Facility (ML-12): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
+2022 Medley Park Stormwater Treatment Facility (ML-12) (See Item 4E): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
 City staff, Commission Engineers and I collaborated on developing materials for public engagement over the fall/early winter.
 A project kick-off meeting was held in September, an internal public engagement planning meeting was held in October, and a Technical Stakeholder meeting with state agencies was held in November.
 A story map of the project was created and a survey to gather input from residents closed in December.
 Commission Engineers reviewed concepts and cost estimates have been reviewed by city staff and me.
 Another public engagement session was held in April to showcase and receive feedback on concept designs.
 The feasibility report was approved at the June meeting with a decision to implement Concept #3.
-At the July meeting the

-Commission directed staff to submit a Clean Water Fund grant application, if warranted.
+At the July meeting the Commission directed staff to submit a Clean Water Fund grant application, if warranted.
 A grant application was developed and submitted.
 Funding decisions are expected in early December.
 A public hearing on this project was held in September with no members of the public attending.
 In September, a resolution was approved to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct the project.
 The city hired Barr Engineering to develop the project designs which are now underway.
 The BCWMC received a \$300,000 Clean Water Fund grant from BWSR in December 2021 and the grant agreement approved in March 2022.
 50% design plans were approved in February 2022 and 90% plans were approved at the May 2022 meeting.
 Final plans and bid documents were developed by the city's consultation (Barr Engineering).
 Construction began in November 2022 and winter construction was finished in late January 2023.
 Activities in spring 2023 included completing grading (topsoil adjustments); paving (concrete, bituminous); light pole and fixture install; benches install; site clean up and prep for restoration contractor.
 In late May 2023, Peterson Companies completed their construction tasks and the project transitioned to Traverse de Sioux for site restoration and planting.
 A small area of unexpected disturbance from construction was added to the overall area to be restored with native plants through a minor change order.
 Site restoration, planting, and seeding was completed in late June 2023.
 An interim grant report was submitted to the MN Board of Water and Soil Resources in late January 2024.
 Construction and vegetation establishment is largely complete.
-The Commission approved reimbursement requests from Golden Valley at their October 2024 and March 2025 meetings.
-The project was recently featured in the "Snap Shots" newsletter from the MN Board of Water and Soil Resources. www.bassettcreekwmo.org/projects/all- projects/medley-park-stormwater-treatment-facility
+The Commission approved the first reimbursement request from Golden Valley at their October 2024 meeting.
+At this meeting the Commission will consider a second reimbursement request for vegetation management activites.